January 26 – January 29

 We spent the night with the light being switched on and off after each time we felt the itch or worse, heard the annoying pre bite buzz.
 This was followed by one of us chasing and destroying the little biting bastards with our wand of death while the other assumed the job as spotter.
 These little insects have now figured out a way to the interior of our camper even with all the windows and doors closed.
 Sleep was sparse and bug bites that whelped and itched, plentiful.

-In the morning we awoke with a new outlook on like and to sunshine, the thing that feeds the soul most and gives us energy.
+In the morning we awoke with a new outlook on life and to sunshine, the thing that feeds the soul most and gives us energy.
 It was breezy, one of the common enemies of mozzies, so the outside was on!

 We spent the day first running the campground.
-We headed out to the boat put in before turning back, taking the short road out to the canoe launch and then back to camp all in getting around 5 miles of flat roads.
+We headed out to the boat put-in before turning back, taking the short road out to the canoe launch, and then back to camp all in getting around 5 miles of flat roads.
 The scene never changed much from green palmettos and leafless hardwoods with the exception of the Vermilion River at the boat ramp and the Eagle Pond at the canoe launch.
 The place is pretty though, nice, quiet, and full of funtivities for our short stay.

 Later in the day we jumped on the bikes and rode some of the same roads, we found a path that we’d later learned was out of bounds for park goers and that extended our ride outside the park for a few extra miles.
 The entire day was spent outside just enjoying the splendid weather.
 We heard the constant noise of leaves crunching with armadillos and birds who were also out in large numbers enjoying the splendid weather.